readyluo/lasercalcpro/SETTINGS_SYSTEM_README.md

 ## 🎯 Overview

-Complete implementation of the site settings system with database persistence for GA4, GSC, AdSense, and other configuration options.
+Complete implementation of the site settings system with Turso database persistence for GA4, GSC, AdSense, and other configuration options.

 ## 📁 Architecture